Faculty: Modesto Jesus Hevia, PsyD

-Hevia, M.J.: “Treating personality disorders in the college mental health setting.”
-In-service training workshop delivered to the staff and trainees of the Center for Counseling & Student Development, Roger Williams University, Bristol, RI, March 28, 2014.
+- Hevia, M.J.: “Treating personality disorders in the college mental health setting.”
+In-service training workshop delivered to the staff and trainees of the Center for Counseling and Student Development, Roger Williams University, Bristol, RI, March 28, 2014.

-In-service training workshop delivered to the staff and trainees of the Center for Counseling & Student Development, Roger Williams University, Bristol, RI, March 16, 2013.
+- In-service training workshop delivered to the staff and trainees of the Center for Counseling and Student Development, Roger Williams University, Bristol, RI, March 16, 2013.

-Hevia, M.J.: “Treating college men with disorders in the narcissistic spectrum: Theory, technique, and insights from a new psychology of men and masculinity.”
-In-service training workshop delivered to the staff and trainees of the Center for Counseling & Student Development, Roger William University, Bristol, RI, September 9, 2012.
+- Hevia, M.J.: “Treating college men with disorders in the narcissistic spectrum: Theory, technique, and insights from a new psychology of men and masculinity.”
+In-service training workshop delivered to the staff and trainees of the Center for Counseling and Student Development, Roger William University, Bristol, RI, September 9, 2012.

 - Lecturer in Psychology, Harvard Medical School